 - The analysis of unsustainable solvent usage in early development by reaction class is ongoing.

-- Offer greener alternatives to those reaction classes typically run in unsustainable solvents.
+- Offer greener alternatives to those reaction classes typically run on unsustainable solvents.

-- Brainstorming a way to rank and prioritize solvent selection for work ups.
+- Brainstorming a way to rank and prioritize solvent selection for extraction.